Wellcare Classic is a 3.5 Star Medicare Prescription Drug Plan Available in Connecticut

 Additional Gap Coverage

-WellCare Classic does not offer additional assistance in the coverage gap.
-If you reached the coverage gap last year and were not able to afford your medications, be sure to check with your local Connecticut Medicaid office.
+Wellcare Classic does not offer additional assistance in the coverage gap.
+If you reached the coverage gap last year and were not able to afford your medications, be sure to check with your local Connecticut Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. office.
 You may qualify for additional assistance.
 The Social Security Administration's Extra Help program is another opportunity for seniors on Medicare who are not able to afford their prescriptions.

 Copayment & Coinsurance Details

-In addition to the monthly premium and annual deductible, the WellCare Classic prescription drug plan has copayments (fixed dollar amount) and/or coinsurances (percentage) that you must pay when you pickup your medications.
+In addition to the monthly premium and annual deductible, the Wellcare Classic prescription drug plan has A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service. (fixed dollar amount) and/or coinsurances (percentage) that you must pay when you pickup your medications.
 Here's the schedule for this plan:

 Medicare Part D Star Ratings